0 Items in Your Cart

 All USPS mail carriers must be able to answer the public's questions regarding postal regulations and service and to provide postal forms when requested.
 Many participate in neighborhood service programs, checking on elderly people or notifying police of any suspicious activities they encounter.
 Carriers spend most of their working hours outdoors.

 In the past 20 years, private delivery companies have been making inroads into the services historically carried out by the USPS.
-Three major competitors to the U.S. Postal Service—Federal Express, United Parcel Service, and DHL—developed systems for same-day, overnight, and two-day package and document delivery.
+Three major competitors to the U.S. Postal Service—FedEx, United Parcel Service, and DHL—developed systems for same-day, overnight, and two-day package and document delivery.
 Other, smaller companies also provide overnight and package delivery services in the United States and abroad.
 Couriers, package drivers, and messengers work for these private companies, delivering tens of millions of packages each day.